 Recent Years (1990- )

 In the early 1990s, the Oblates began a new chapter in the history of St. Clement with serious restoration work at the Shrine.
 Now 70 years of age, the church facility was in need of major structural as well as cosmetic work.
-Now nearly a century after construction, the restoration work is nearly complete with the recent repair of the façade and ongoing window restoration.
+Nearly a century after construction, the restoration work is almost complete with the recent repair of the façade and finished window restoration.

 As the early structural work was completed in the late 1990s, the Oblates decided to reopen St. Clement to the people of Boston: after serving as the seminary chapel for 20 years, St. Clement began an adoration society of men and women who came to spend time in prayer before the Lord every afternoon.
 The adoration extended from the midday Mass until Benediction at 9 p.m.